A webcam is an indispensable part of a streamer’s arsenal. Generally, streams that include a “face cam” tend to be more popular.

 Unsurprisingly, the HD-3000 is a 720p webcam with a simple plastic lens.
 And while it still has auto-focus and TrueColor capabilities on Windows 8 and up, it lacks most of the other powerful features present in the more expensive LifeCam products.

-Furthermore, it uses a simple mono microphone with noise cancellation.
-While this may not be evident from what is presented on paper, it is quite a few notches below other LifeCam microphones.
+In addition, it uses a simple mono microphone with noise cancellation.
+While this may not be obvious from what is presented on paper, it is quite a few notches below other LifeCam microphones.
 In the end, it is convenient for casual video calls but hardly fitting for professional streaming.

 That said, it is a decent enough product for the price, and our biggest qualm with it is the design.
 The glossy exterior can be a real dust magnet, and the front is a bit too conspicuous for our liking.